muelas/PaintFX/README.md

 # PaintFX
-Just a small Paint program I wrote, when experimenting with JavaFX (Created with IntelliJ IDEA Community Edition
+Just a small Paint program I wrote, when experimenting with JavaFX

+(Created with IntelliJ IDEA Community Edition, using openjdk-16 and javafx-sdk-16)

 # Features
 Draw: